 Speaking of hotels, which we were just doing over here, this is totally gross: a news investigation shows that a full third of hotels don’t wash the sheets between guests.
 Granted the sample was small – nine hotels were put to the test – but still.
 Ew.
 Quite frankly, a hotel that fails to enforce simple hygiene standards suggests other deficiencies in other areas.
 If they are not capable of changing bed sheets, it becomes a struggle to imagine they are being successful elsewhere.
-A successful hotel would hold someone accountable for such trivial tasks.
-By doing so they would reflect a business that is run in a sustainable and ultimately efficient manner, the sort that uses a comparison site like Simply Switch to avoid paying excessively on energy bills and understands hygiene is paramount to a successful hotel.

 Inside Edition sent an investigative team to the nine hotel rooms.
 Each time they sprayed “a harmless, washable, fluorescent paint onto the bedsheet using a stencil that says, ‘I SLEPT HERE.’”
 The paint is visible only with blacklight – kind of like lint on a cool, dark outfit.